open-zaak/open-zaak-market-consultation/GOVERNANCE.md

 Members are appointed by the current product steering team members.

-Changes in codebase governance can only be done by the product steering team and requires super majority.
+Changes in codebase governance can only be done by the product steering team and requires super majority (2/3).

 The current team members are: